10 Best Golf GPS Watches – 2025 Reviews & Buying Guide

 Garmin Approach S70 Golf GPS Watch

-Garmin’s new Approach S70 model is expensive for a golf GPS watch, but it also enjoys stellar ratings from critics and consumers.
+Garmin’s Approach S70 model is expensive for a golf GPS watch, but it also enjoys stellar ratings from critics and consumers.
 Why?
 Because it’s packed with useful features and because quality matters.

 The S70 is the successor to the S62 which was one of the top-selling golf GPS watches to ever hit the market.